FAQs

 Do you accept insurance?

-Can you tell me the process of getting a recommendation (Hawaii State Blue Card)?
+Can you tell me the process of getting a LICENSE (Hawaii State Blue Card)?

 When you arrive at our office you will be asked to fill out a medical history form, along with some other documents and disclosures.
-You must provide a valid state-issued ID, passport, or Driver’s License prior to your evaluation.
-You will then meet with Dr Barton who will evaluate you for the recommendation.
-If you qualify under the laws of Hawaii, Dr Barton will complete the physician's portion of the application.
+You must provide a valid Hawaii state-issued ID, US passport, or Hawaii Driver’s License prior to your evaluation.
+You will then meet with Dr. Barton who will evaluate you for the recommendation.
+If you qualify under the laws of Hawaii, Dr. Barton will complete the physician's portion of the application.
 The application is completed and sent to the state offices in Honolulu.
-They are now sending out a confirmation letter directly to patients, stating that they have received your application.
-The letter also acts as an official license with a temporary expiration date.
-This is taking about 4-6 weeks after your doctor visit..
-Sometimes an extension letter is required due to the load of applications on the NED's staff.
-After 8 to 10 weeks, the Blue Card will then be sent to the Ewa Beach office for the signature of the physician.
-After that, you can either pick it up at the office or we will mail it to you.
+The application, processed by the NED in Honolulu, is currently taking about 4-6 weeks after your doctor visit to receive your Blue Card.
+Unless you want to pick it up, we will mail it to you at the mailing address written on your application form.
 The effective period of the Blue Card is from the end of the month in which it was finally processed and lasts for one year.

 What medical documentation should I bring?